Electromobility

 Main objective

-Movia is an electro-mobility platform created to improve the efficiency of electric vehicles fleets.
-It manages and monitors fleets delivering information, to indicate users when to charge the vehicles reducing energy costs, and maximising the useful life of batteries.
+Movia is an electro-mobility platform created to improve the efficiency of electric vehicle fleets.
+It enables fleet management and monitoring by providing real time data that indicate users when to charge vehicles, reducing energy costs, and maximizing the useful life of batteries.

 Design process

-We divided the design into different stages.
+The design process was divided into different stages.
 Starting with understanding the existing solution, the different user personas and their main pain point and behaviors while using the platform.

-In the first stage, we focused on understanding the existing solution and different user personas.
+In the first stage, the main focus was on understanding the existing solution and different user personas.
 We generated the current site map and conducted a series of interview and usability testing sessions.
 We identified user pain points, behaviors, and key user journey maps.
-In the design stage, we analyzed the data, and recognize essential tasks and features to be added and enhanced to meet the user needs.
+In the design stage, we analyzed the data, recognized essential tasks, and features to be added or enhanced to meet the user needs.
 The study concluded with another round of usability testing on the new solution.

 Understanding the problem

 Movia platform was based on the existing Antufleet platform the client had already developed.
-I was asked to improve the existent platform, generate new views and add new functionalities according to the users needs and essential workflows.
+I was asked to improve the existent desktop solution, generate new views and add new functionalities according to the users needs and essential workflows.

-The first result from the usability test consisted in an affinity map with the main features to develop, sorted by topic.
+The first results from the usability test consisted in an affinity map showcasing the main features to develop, sorted by topic and the primary user journey map.

 The second stage consisted in the analysis of all the information collected, both from the main problems of the users with the existing platform and the new features to be developed according to the main needs.